|Tim Roufs||extended search|

 "How did he look?"

 What my mother called a "button," it isn't a button -- it's just a showing of what he is.
-It's like an identification.
+It's like an identification, a badge.
 In Indian we call it na-d^-ko-wàa-g^n.
 You use it like an identification button, ya.

 She took a drink of water and that straightened her up.
 Then she went to bed.